Lookback Period, Life Insurance and Eligibility

 medicaidplanner Staff answered 4 years ago

-No, the sole act of discontinuing (cancelling) your life insurance policy is not a violation of Medicaid’s look back rule and will not result in Medicaid disqualification.
+No, the sole act of discontinuing (cancelling) your life insurance policy is not a violation of Medicaid’s Look-Back Rule and will not result in Medicaid disqualification.

 Determine Your Medicaid Eligibility